 Kimberly Duong, PhD

+My subject matter expertise is in climate change communications, urban drought, and water resource management.
 I am constantly engaging with new audiences and projects.
-If you would like to reach me for interviews, speaking engagements, or other requests, please email me
+If you would like to reach me for interviews, speaking engagements, or other requests, please email me.

 Education & outreach

-Above: My PhD defense announcement at the UC Irvine Civil and Environmental Engineering Department (Nov 2019)
+Above: after my PhD defense at UC Irvine (November 2019)